yateenbbaluja/mqttazureiotedge/README.md

 # MQTT-AZURE-IOT-EDGE
 This project includes iot edge custom module with controller code with the help of Mqtt

+languages	products	page_type	description python azure azure-iot-edge sample
+This is a sample showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.

 # TECHNOLOGIES:
   * Azure IoT Edge
   * Docker